 Any Effective Strategy for Keeping our Schools Safe Must Consider What We Know About Mass Shootings and Gun Violence in our Schools.For six full years beginning in 2013, Everytown for Gun Safety collected detailed information on all incidents of gunfire on school grounds.
 Everytown used the following definition to define its research “Any time a gun discharges a live round inside (or into) a school building, or on (or onto) a school campus or grounds, where “school” refers to elementary, middle, and high schools — K-12 — as well as colleges and universities.
 From 2013 to 2018, Everytown identified 405 incidents of gunfire on school grounds.
 Of these, 260 occurred on the grounds of an elementary, middle, or high school, resulting in 109 deaths and 219 injuries.
 This analysis informs the lessons presented in this document.
 Analysis presented here reflects information related to gunfire on the grounds of K-12 schools only.
 More information is available at: https://everytownresearch.org/gunfire-in-school.

 - The majority of those discharging guns on school grounds— 56% — have a connection to the school.
-When you consider only active shooters, that number is nearly 80%.Everytown’s analysis of gunfire on school grounds revealed that across all forms of gun violence in America’s schools, shooters often have a connection to the school.
+When you consider only active shooters, 75% of incidents involved shooters who were school-aged and current or former students.Everytown’s analysis of gunfire on school grounds revealed that across all forms of gun violence in America’s schools, shooters often have a connection to the school.
 Overall, 56 percent were associated with the school — they were either current or former students, staff, faculty, or school resource officers.
 Everytown was able to determine both the shooter’s intent and relationship to the school in 218 incidents.
 The New York Police Department specifically analyzed active shooter incidents from 1966 - 2016.
-Analysis finds that 79% of active shootings in schools involved shooters who were under 18; and were a current student or recent graduate of the school.
+Analysis finds that 75% of active shootings in K-12 schools involved shooters who were under 21 and were a current or former student of the school.
 New York City Police Department.
 Active shooters: Recommendation and analysis for risk mitigation.
 2016. https://on.nyc.gov/2GlEbI1.

 - In up to 80% of incidents, shooters obtain their guns from home, their relative’s home or from friends.Everytown was able to identify the gun source in 51 percent of the incidents that involved shooters under 18 years old (a total of 100 shooters).
 Most of these shooters — 78 percent — obtained the gun(s) from their home or the homes of relatives or friends.
 Other analysis of school shootings consistently find that a clear majority of school shooters - between 68% and 80% - obtain their guns from family members, friends, or relatives.
 See United States Secret Service and United States Department of Education.
 The final report and findings of the safe school initiative: Implications for the prevention of school attacks in the United States. https://bit.ly/2oFpIwa.
 Published May 2002.
 The study analyzed targeted school violence from 1974 through June 2000 finding that 68 percent of attackers acquired the gun(s) used in the incidents from their home or that of a relative.
 Centers for Disease Control and Prevention.
 Source of firearms used by students in school-associated violent deaths, United States, 1992-1999.
 MMWR Weekly.
 2003; 52(09): 169-172.
 The study analyzed school-associated violent deaths between 1992 and 1999 finding that 79 percent of guns used were obtained from the shooter’s home or that of a friend or relative.
 Woodrow Cox J, Rich S. ‘The gun’s not in the closet.’
 The Washington Post.
 August 1, 2018. https://wapo.st/2TyDnTW.
 The study analyzed acts of gun violence at primary and secondary schools involving shooters under the age of 18 since 1999 finding that of the 105 cases in which the gun’s source was identified, 80 percent were acquired from the child’s home or those of relatives or friends.